2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ***Exercise 6:***

-If we examine the model of this transaction, it's clear that it involves a bundled expenditure.
+Upon examining the model of this transaction, it becomes clear that it involves a bundled expenditure.
 Indeed, the transaction has a single input and 51 outputs, indicating a high level of economic activity.
 We can therefore hypothesize that Loïc has withdrawn bitcoins from an exchange platform.

 Several factors reinforce this hypothesis.
 Firstly, the type of script used to secure the UTXO input is a P2SH 2/3 multisig script, which indicates an advanced level of security typical of exchange platforms: